 New!
-Coastal Progression and Exploration – Sea Kayaking Instructional Series
+Progression and Exploration – Sea Kayaking Instructional Series

-Are you a newer paddler looking to hone your skills?
+re you a newer paddler looking to hone your skills?
 Do you want to become more comfortable and confident on the water?
 If so, check out our Coastal Progression and Exploration Series.
 Sign up for the 3 part series.

 The Elkhorn Slough is a very special place in the Monterey Bay.
 It is the perfect venue to learn more about tidal currents and trip planning, all while paddling alongside some of the largest populations of sea otters and harbor seals in the Monterey Bay.